killop/anything_about_game/README.md

 - [SharpVulkan](https://github.com/jwollen/SharpVulkan) C# bindings for the Vulkan graphics API, used by the Xenko game engine.
 - [VulkanSharp](https://github.com/mono/VulkanSharp) Open source .NET binding for the Vulkan API
 - [Silk](https://github.com/Ultz/Silk.NET) Silk.NET is a high-speed, advanced library, providing bindings to popular low-level APIs such as OpenGL and OpenAL.
 Use Silk.NET to add cross-platform 3D graphics, audio, compute and haptics to your C# application.
+- [helix-toolkit](https://github.com/helix-toolkit/helix-toolkit) Helix Toolkit is a collection of 3D components for .NET Framework.
 #### Collection
 - [realtimerendering](http://www.realtimerendering.com/)
 - https://github.com/luisnts/awesome-computer-graphics